yvoinov/zabbix-templates-hardware-monitoring/README.md

 On client must be installed LibreHardwareMonitor and added to run on windows startup.

 Then import template into Zabbix and apply to host(s).

-Note: Although the templates were developed for Zabbix 7.0, they will work on earlier versions as well.
-Just adjust the version in the template.